North Cascades Highway Closed for the Season

 What if I hear about fires on the Cascade Loop?

 The footprint of the Cascade Loop is 440-miles of highway, covering six counties and hundreds of thousands of acres.
 If you hear about fires affecting one part of the Loop, chances are, most of the rest of the Loop will be unaffected.
-The best way to find out?
-The TREAD Map App -- it will provide information from land managers and fire districts about where the roads may be closed, and where travel may be restricted.
+Be sure to check our Travel Alerts page for links to the most up-to-date information.

 Visitor Information Stops